jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 In the first two rows you have all available kernels in your JupyterLab instance.

-Beyond Python3 kernel, you will find other two kernels: R and Root.
+Beyond Python3 kernel, you will find other two kernels: R and Root kernels.

 #### R kernel
 This kernel enables the writing and the execution of simple R codes.